 The effectiveness of the student conduct process rests partially upon the participation of all members of the University community.
 Active participation in the process by students, faculty, and staff reflects a willingness to address the difficult issues brought before them for the betterment of individual students and the University community.
 This involvement is vital to the establishment of true community standards.

-If faculty and staff members observe situations with students that violate the Student Code of Conduct, they are encouraged to submit an incident referral to SCCS.
+If faculty and staff members observe situations with students that violate the Student Code of Conduct, they are encouraged to submit an incident report to SCCS.
 Common classroom situations include: Academic Dishonesty and Disruptive Behavior.
 Please use the resources in this area to determine the best course of action.

 The Honor Statement of the Student Code of Conduct encourages each student to make a personal commitment to academic integrity.
 In addition, faculty members also have the responsibility to define and set guidelines for academic integrity in their courses as well as act on any violation of the Honor Statement.